Click here to translate this page to any language.

 mile.
 From I-5 South from Bellingham, take the Bow Hill Exit, turn Right, go

-3.5 miles to RED Barn.
-You'll see our big blueberry sign.
+3.5 miles to RED Barn. you will see our big blueberry sign.

 Click here for our Facebook page.
 Established in 1947, Bow Hill